J-Mango-19/MLP-Efficiency/README.md

 DONE 6.7) get rid of references to 41000/42000 and replace with 59000/60000 6.8) remove downloading behavior of matplotlib files

+- put threads back to 10 to compare the full batch inference time
+- work on readme

 7) create a README.md file
     - hook visualization